Alma Kitchell

-Alma Kitchell (c.
-1893 - November 13, 1996) was an American concert singer who became a pioneer performer in both radio and television.
+Alma Kitchell (June 29, 1893 - November 13, 1996) was an American concert singer who became a pioneer performer in both radio and television.

 Early years

-Born Alma Hopkins in Superior, Wisconsin, Kitchell planned on a career as a pianist, but instructors at the Cincinnati Conservatory of Music persuaded her to pursue singing instead.
+Born Alma Irene Hopkins in Superior, Wisconsin, Kitchell planned on a career as a pianist, but instructors at the Cincinnati Conservatory of Music persuaded her to pursue singing instead.

 Concerts

 Kitchell debuted at New York City's Town Hall in 1924, singing a mixture of classical airs and folk songs.

 An article about her in the June 1948 issue of Radio and Television Mirror reported that Kitchell "became a leading concert singer, and appeared as a soloist with important orchestras and choral organizations from coast to coast.
 She gave recitals at both Carnegie And Town Halls and was highly praised by the New York Critics."
 Her obituary in The New York Times reported, "In 1937, she turned down an opportunity to join the Metropolitan Opera in order to stay in broadcasting."